NickEckardt/sleep/alarm/README.md

 ## Instructions

+Create the executible by running `make` in this directory

-First, set up the program by running the following command, where path-to-mp3 is some path to an alarm tone to play:
+Set up the program by running the following command, where path-to-mp3 is some path to an alarm tone to play:

 `./alarm "path-to-mp3"`